 In accordance with the FATCA regulations, GIB may exit the relationship with customers who decide not to provide the necessary information and documentation within the regulatory timeframe.

-GIB may also need to report information about customers who do not provide the required documentation to us.
+GIB may also need to report information about customers who do not provide the required documentation to

 In addition, we may also be required to withhold tax on certain US-source payments coming into your account.
-(Please see the glossary for further information on Withholding tax).